Severe storms and flooding in parts of Spain

 G7 summit taking place in France

 "Portugal Post has informed us the Portuguese fuel-tanker drivers have sent a notice of a strike starting 12 August for an undefined period.
-This strike will have an impact on airport operations and while Portugal Post does have contingency plans in place to mitigate impact to mail operations, the quality of service may be affected during the strike period and delivery delays may result.
-Please note: Parcel Force Euro Priority to Business is not affected."
+This strike will have an impact on airport operations and while Portugal Post does have contingency plans in place to mitigate impact to mail operations, the quality of service may be affected during the strike period and delivery delays may result."

 Kathmandu General Post Office Relocation

 "Nepal Post has informed us the General Post Office in Kathmandu is being relocated from Sundhara (postcode 44600) to Dillibajar (44605).
 The office will be closed for parcels and EMS processing from 9 to 14 August 2019.
 Letter services will, however, continue to function as normal.
 As result, parcel delivery delays can be expected until end of this period and possibly until the end of the following week if a backlog builds up during the move."

 Extreme weather conditions

 "Typhoon Lekima hit Shanghai and the neighbouring Zhejiang, Jiangsu and Shandong provinces on 8-10 Aug.
 It caused several flight delays and cancellations.
 With many areas flooded and evacuated, the processing and delivery of mail, both outbound and inbound, has been affected."